-Our primary method of communicating with you for general notices will be via email and in-class announcements.
+(4) E-mail Accounts.
+My primary method of communicating with you for general notices will be via email and in-class announcements.
 Please be sure you check your U of L email account on a regular basis, or have that account forwarded to your usual email provider.
 Please do your best to remember to do regular housekeeping so that you do not miss important notices that relate to this class due to a full mailbox.
 PLEASE DO NOT ABUSE THE CLASS LISTSERV by sending irrelevant communications.